alpine9000/amiga_examples/README.md

 Some of the tools use GPL licensed libraries which would mean they could only be distributed under the conditions of the respective version of the GPL.

-All code without a copyright notice is probably in the public domain.
+All code without a copyright notice is licensed as per the terms in [LICENSE.txt](LICENSE.txt).